ORE93/Financial-Databases-with-SQL/README.md

 Upload the Jupyter notebook for this assignment to your GitHub repository.
 Make sure to update the READ.md file to include an explanation of your project, the screenshot or video of your deployed application, and any other information that’s needed to interact with your notebook and web application.

 ## Web Application
-First I ran "viola etf_analyzer.ipynb" on Git Bash
+First I ran "voila etf_analyzer.ipynb" on Git Bash

 [![22ef724e-446a-467e-b952-4391b3c0b887.jpg](https://i.postimg.cc/fyQpqF98/22ef724e-446a-467e-b952-4391b3c0b887.jpg)](https://postimg.cc/YG8dhd8F)